The first time I sat a UCAT Quantitative Reasoning subtest, I got 480.

 - Did I follow the strategy I'd been practising, or did I revert to old habits?

-The rule I'd give myself was: spend at least as long reviewing a test as you spent doing it.
-Sometimes longer.
-Reviewing is slower than testing, not faster.
-That's the whole point.
+The rule I'd give myself was: spend at least as long reviewing a test as you spent doing it, sometimes longer.

 The other tool that turned reviewing into actual improvement was an error log.
 Every question I got wrong, I'd categorise, by topic (percentages, ratios, rates, etc.) and by type of mistake (misread the stem, calculation error, ran out of time, didn't know the method).
-Within a week, patterns showed up that I genuinely hadn't seen before.
-I was burning the most time on table questions.
-I was misreading stems specifically when there were multiple tables on screen.
-I was spending too long on the first few stems of questions and running out of time before even getting close to the end.
+This causes patterns to show up that you haven't seen before.
+I spending way too much time on table questions.
+I was misreading stems when there were multiple tables on screen.
+I taking too long on the first few stems of questions and running out of time before even getting close to the end.

 The error log doesn't have to be fancy.
 A Google Doc with three columns is enough.